In This Article

 If you have yet to find a retinol that doesn't completely destroy your skin barrier in the process, give this dermatologist-approved night cream a try.
 It uses moisturizing and skin-soothing ingredients allantoin, niacinamide, and butylene glycol to counteract the irritation caused by the powerful retinoid and lactic acid blend.

 Anyone with dry skin knows that washing your face is a sensitive topic.
-Most cleansers strip the skin and leave it feeling tight and flaky, but this gel cleanser soothes as it removes all traces of makeup, dirt, and debris.
+Many cleansers strip the skin and leave it feeling tight and flaky, but this gel cleanser soothes as it removes all traces of makeup, dirt, and debris.
 The viscosity reducer butylene glycol makes this cleanser easy to apply, which is great because like us, you won't want to stop using it.